Veggie Tortilla Soup

 Madly Delicious Must-Know Tips and Questions

 Want more spice?
-Add extra diced serrano or jalapeño peppers, or a pinch of cayenne to amp up the heat.
+Add extra diced serrano or jalapeño, or a pinch of cayenne to turn up the heat.

-Tortilla Tip: Use a pizza cutter to easily cut the strips.
+Tortilla Tip: Use a pizza cutter to easily slice tortilla strips.
 You can also find chili lime seasoning pre-blended at Trader Joe’s or most grocery stores.

-Storage: Store leftovers in an airtight container in the fridge for up to 4 days.
-Reheat on the stovetop or microwave, adding a splash of broth if needed.
+Storage: Store leftovers in an airtight container in the refrigerator for up to 4 days.
+Reheat on the stovetop or in the microwave, adding a splash of broth if needed.

 Do I have to make tortilla strips?